 Cognitive Benefits

 Solving jigsaw puzzles offers numerous cognitive benefits for seniors.
 The mental exercise involved stimulates various cognitive functions, including memory, concentration, and problem-solving skills.
-As seniors work on puzzles, they enhance their ability to retain and recall information, improve their attention span, and sharpen their analytical thinking.
+As you work on puzzles, you enhance your ability to retain and recall information, improve your attention span, and sharpen your analytical thinking.
 Engaging in these mental activities can contribute to maintaining cognitive vitality and reducing the risk of cognitive decline.

 Therapeutic Effects

 Apart from the cognitive advantages, large piece jigsaw puzzles also have therapeutic effects on seniors’ mental well-being.
 The process of solving puzzles can be calming, reducing stress levels, and promoting relaxation.
-As seniors focus their attention on the puzzle pieces and the task at hand, they can experience a sense of mindfulness, temporarily escaping from worries and anxieties.
+As you focus your attention on the puzzle pieces and the task at hand, you can experience a sense of mindfulness, temporarily escaping from worries and anxieties.
 Completing a puzzle can also bring a feeling of accomplishment, boosting self-esteem and overall mood.

 Motor Skills and Coordination Benefits